UTDNebula/website/docs/maintainers/overview.md

 Contributing to Nebula Labs is simple.
 All of our codebases use a consistent process to suggest or implement changes.

-Addiitonally, many of our projects use a consistent technology stack and similar tools.
+Additionally, many of our projects use a consistent technology stack and similar tools.

 The process generally looks like one of the following: